NikhilSDate/FourInARowBot/README.md

   flask run --cert=adhoc
   ```
   This runs the aplication over HTTPS using a self-signed certificate.
 HTTPS is needed since the application receives an API key and sends and receives Discord User IDs, which should both be encrypted.
 * The Flask application for the Data API should be up and running.
 However, the bot won't be able to talk to the application just yet.
-[Section D](#d\)-integrating-the-bot-with-the-data-api-and-server-api) explains how to integrate the bot with the Data API.
+[Section D](#d\)-integrating-the-bot-with-the-data-and-ai-apis) explains how to integrate the bot with the Data API.

 ### C) Running the AI API
 Note: As with the previous section, the instructions in this section are for running the backend locally.
 Unlike the Data API, however, the AI API does not need access to any external resources (like a database), so there is no need to configure a `.env` file.